ycpcs/cs201-fall2016/assign/assign06.md

     coolStuff.html
     info/resources.html

-To implement the `LinkExtractor` class, you should do the following:
+To implement the **LinkExtractor** class, you should do the following:

 * Add a field to keep track of extracted links (hint: use a `Set<String>`)
 * Modify the constructor to initialize this field (hint: create a set object)
 * Modify the `processLine` method so that it looks for a link in the specified line of text, and if one is found, adds it to the set
 * Modify the `getExtractedLinks` method to return the set of extracted links

-You can use the **LinkExtractorTest** class to test your `LinkExtractor` implementation.
+You can use the **LinkExtractorTest** class to test your **LinkExtractor** implementation.
 Make sure all of the tests pass.

 ### `Crawler` class

-Coming soon.
+The **Crawler** class implements a "web crawl":

+* It starts at a page named by a starting URL
+* The starting URL is added to a queue
+* While the queue is not empty:
+    1. Extract the URL
+    2. Ignore the URL if it names a page that has already been visited; otherwise,
+    3. The page named by the URL is loaded, and the links are extracted
+    4. The links are convered to absolute canonical form (using the `getReferencedURL` method)
+    5. Links which refer to valid pages are added to a queue

+This algorithm is implemented in the `crawl` method, and is a form of the *breadth-first search* algorithm.

+Your task is to complete the following methods:

+* `alreadyVisited`
+* `markVisited`
+* `recordBrokenLink`
+* `getVisited`
+* `getBrokenLinks`

+Each method is described by a comment.

+You will need to read the code in the `crawl` method carefully to understand the role of each of these methods in the crawling algorithm.

+The **FileCrawlerTest** class has unit tests for the **Crawler** class: make sure these pass.
+You can also try the **HttpCrawlerTest** class, which runs the same tests as **FileCrawlerTest**, but loads web pages from the course website rather than from files.

 # Hints and specifications